qrush/qrush.github.com/2012/index.markdown

 title: Thanks, 2012
 ---

-Thanks to my wife, Amanda, for being awesome, learning [how to program](https://github.com/aquaranto), standing up [to speak](http://magic-ruby.com/).
+Thanks to my wife, Amanda, for being awesome, learning [how to program](https://github.com/aquaranto), and standing up [to speak](http://magic-ruby.com/).
 We've been through a lot this year and you've made it all worth it.
 I love you.

 Thanks to my parents and grandparents, who now we can live close enough to see again on a regular basis.
 Yes, I'll try to clean out my old room in 2013.
 Thanks to my brother for letting me win at least one Super Smash Bros game this year.